 Homeowners can find more information on our subletting page.

 No it doesn't.
 Family members and partners who live with you as part of your household are not normally considered lodgers or subtenants.

 Please note - if there is a change in who shares your home with you, there is still a need to inform us.
 If you claim benefits, you also need to tell the relevant authorities as it may affect what you can claim.

 A lodger or subtenant never becomes part of your tenancy with L&Q. They do not have any rights to your home or to taken over your tenancy if you leave or die.

 However, you must give your lodger or subtenant reasonable notice before they have to leave.
 This can be a verbal or written request.

 How will taking a lodger or subtenant affect my benefits?

-From April 2013, working age residents claiming Housing Benefit or Universal Credit and who have spare bedrooms, will face deductions to their benefits, based on the rent they pay.
-They will receive a deduction of 14% of their rent for one spare bedroom, and 25% of their rent for two or more spare bedrooms.
-How a lodger or subtenant will affect your benefits will depend on which benefit you are claiming:
+Since April 2013, working age residents claiming Housing Benefit or Universal Credit and who have spare bedrooms, have faced deductions to their benefits based on the rent they pay.
+How a lodger or subtenant affects your benefits will depend on which benefit you are claiming:

 If you are claiming Housing Benefit, a lodger or subtenant will be included in the calculation of number of bedrooms you need.
 So by having a lodger or subtenant in your spare bedroom you could avoid the deduction.
 However, any rent you receive over £20 per week will be considered income and will affect your Housing Benefit.